-Even though there has been some industry engagement in setting occupational competency standards, , there is still room for improvement, industry representatives, TVET educators and skills development experts from Indonesia and the United Kingdom said at the webinar, organised by the International Labour Organization(ILO)’s Skills for Prosperity programme in Indonesia (SfP-Indonesia).
+Even though there has been some industry engagement in setting occupational competency standards, there is still room for improvement, according to several industry representatives, TVET educators and skills development experts from Indonesia and the United Kingdom at the webinar, which was organised by the International Labour Organization(ILO)’s Skills for Prosperity programme in Indonesia (SfP-Indonesia).

 The ambition of the project is to develop sustainable models for demand-led skills training, that can respond to the needs of industry, and can be benchmarked against global maritime standards."Mary Kent, SfP-Indonesia Chief Technical Advisor

-As digitisation, automation and robotics transform the world of work, industries are changing quickly.
-Many participants believed that the competency standards should reflect the future skills that companies will need tomorrow, and learning courses should be flexible and able to evolve.
+As digitisation, automation and robotics transform the world of work, industries are changing fast.
+As a result, many participants said competency standards should reflect the future skills that companies will need tomorrow, and learning courses should be flexible and able to evolve.

 Engaging industry to improve the school-to-work transition through work-based learning, such as apprenticeships, can also help solve the skills mismatch.

 As part of the ILO-led Skills for Prosperity in Southeast Asia programme (SfP-SEA) which aims to improve the quality, inclusiveness, cost effectiveness and relevance of TVET and skills development systems in the region, the SfP-Indonesia will work with government agencies, educators, training providers, employers’ organizations and trade unions in four different provinces across Indonesia to address these and other issues.
 The programme in Indonesia will specifically support the development of the maritime sector, which consists of a range of sub-sectors – sea transportation, port operations and logistics, shipbuilding and repair and marine tourism.